+- Real property.
 If your home is designed for a solid foundation and sits on land you own, it’s likely considered real property, making it eligible for a mortgage.

 If your home is movable property and you plan to lease the land you move it to, it isn’t typically eligible for a traditional mortgage.

 Instead, look into a chattel mortgage.
 Also called a personal property lien, this type of mortgage secures the loan with the personal property you intend to move into.
-The loan remains active even if you move your mobile home to another location, and you’ll often pay a higher interest rate than with a traditional mortgage.
+The loan remains active even if you move your mobile home to another location, though you’ll often pay a higher interest rate than with a traditional mortgage.

 Unsecured personal loans

-Depending on your credit and financing needs, an unsecured personal loan could be a stronger option than a chattel mortgage.
+Depending on your credit and financing needs, an unsecured personal loan could be a better option than a chattel mortgage.
 You aren’t required to put up your home as collateral.
 But many lenders limit borrowing to $50,000, which may not be enough to fully finance your manufactured home.

 If you have savings or are looking for a simple place to live on rented property, an unsecured loan could be useful in getting you settled.